 Continuing Care Service (North East Fife) was established in 1980 by two MacMillan nurses who helped cancer patients to get to their important hospital appointments.

 Our service is built upon a doctrine of helping local residents get to all types of medical appointments, especially in areas that are not renowned for good hospital transport facilities, such as rural areas.

 Approximately 2 years ago The Scottish Ambulance Service, the original first point of call, started to cut back on the availability of their service to the public at large, limiting their service to those of the greatest medical need.

 They now refer the clients they can not help to Continuing Care - As a result, many people require our help.

-We are a registered charity with thirty years experience, striving to cater to the needs of those who require reliable transportation to and from health related or any associated social appointments.
+We are a registered charity with forty years experience, striving to cater to the needs of those who require reliable transportation to and from health related or any associated social appointments.

 Continuing Care Service provides non-emergency transportation for the elderly, disabled and vulnerable.
 We also provide a befriending service, reaching out to those in need of some company or friendly support.

 We specialise in providing transportation for all medical and associated appointments for residents who do not have ready access to personal or public transport.

 We are available, Monday to Friday for transportation.

 Weekend appointments can be undertaken by special arrangement.